uodataservices/computing-basics/index.md

 ---

+They might be basic, they might be simple, but until someone has pointed them out to you, how would you know?

-When you're starting programming, you need to know how to use your computer.
+When you're starting studying Computer Science, you need to know how to use your computer.
 And that doesn't just mean clicking on things. _Anyone_ can do that.

-Learn keyboard shortcuts, how folders (directories) work and how to navigate them, and how to keep your work organized.

-Get on top of the fundamentals!
+Get on top of the superbasics!